Nunzio Impellizzeri

-Nunzio Impellizzeri (born 1980 in Acireale) is a Zurich based Italian - Swiss choreographer.
+Nunzio Impellizzeri (born 7 May 1980) is an Italian-Swiss choreographer.
+He is based in Zürich.

 Early life and education

-Impellizzeri completed his studies in Visual Art at the Istituto Statale D’Arte di Giarre, in Italy.
+Impellizzeri was born in 1980 in Acireale.
+He completed his studies in Visual Art at the Istituto Statale D’Arte di Giarre in Italy.
 After discovered dancing he began to study and practice dance at the pedagogical project MoDem improving his skills in classic and contemporary dance.

 Early career

 In 2000, Impellizzeri began his dancing career as a soloist with the Compagnia Zappalà Danza directed by Roberto Zappalà in Sicily.

 From 2004 to 2005 he has worked in Spain with the Compañia Metros Dansa directed by Ramón Oller Martínez; in Austria and Switzerland as a soloist dancer he worked with the choreographers Jacqueline Beck for the Walk Tanztheater Project Peter Bichsel in 2006 and the choreographer Kinsun Chan; from 2006 to 2007 in Germany for the ballet of the Theater Augsburg and for the Stadttheater Kempten Allgäu directed by Jochen Heckmann.